awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-warm-pools.md

 Before you get started, familiarize yourself with the following core concepts:

 **Warm pool**
 A warm pool is a pool of pre\-initialized EC2 instances that sits alongside an Auto Scaling group\.
 Whenever your application needs to scale out, the Auto Scaling group can draw on the warm pool to meet its new desired capacity\.
 This helps you to ensure that instances are ready to quickly start serving application traffic, accelerating the response to a scale\-out event\.
 As instances leave the warm pool, they count toward the desired capacity of the group\.
 This is known as a *warm start*\.
+While instances are in the warm pool, your scaling policies only scale out if the metric value from instances that are in the `InService` state is greater than the scaling policy's alarm high threshold \(which is the same as the target utilization of a target tracking scaling policy\)\.

 **Warm pool size**
 By default, the size of the warm pool is calculated as the difference between the Auto Scaling group's maximum capacity and its desired capacity\.
 For example, if the desired capacity of your Auto Scaling group is 6 and the maximum capacity is 10, the size of your warm pool will be 4 when you first set up the warm pool and the pool is initializing\.